 If you ever go to Naples, I would advise against renting a car, just use public transport or taxis - in my time there, I don't recall seeing a car without a dent, a scratch or bits missing.
 The train system is really reliable and frequent, and cheap (tickets are sold by the minute).
 The line I used most of the time - The Metropolitan will cost 1 Euro for a 90 minute ticket. (certainly puts our railway system to shame) The central station is adjacent to Piazza Garibaldi, and unless you need to be there to get a train, it is probably not an area to go to, the Piazza is a car park & bus station, you have to cross several roads - I found the best way to do this was just to walk out, the cars seemed to stop!
 There are at various times people with stalls trying to sell imitation Gucci bags or other "designer" stuff.
 The taxi drivers are interesting, best not sit in the front with one, I find it best to put a seat between me and the oncoming traffic.

 Also I developed something I called the "Napoli Shuffle" many people have dogs, and there are quite a few strays, everybody just lets their dog go where ever it is, so do look down too!

 This area was my base for this trip it is about 5 miles from the centre of Napoli, the hotel I was staying in (Best Western - San Germono allegedly 4 star but I would say 2.5 star was nearer the mark ) was 500 metres from where I was working.
-The area is to be honest is a bit rough, the roads are bad, and quite dirty.
-Going into the centre of Bagnoli, there are a couple of nice restaurants, but people don't go here unless they need to!
-There is a big steel works though!
-You can walk down to the sea, and walk along the front to Pozzouli.
-The station is easy to get to, and the trains are very frequent
+The area is to be honest is a bit rough, the roads are bad, and

+The last stop on the Metropolitan line.
+The first thing that greets you when you get off of the train is the smell of Sulphur!
+This is due to the fact that there are vents from the volcanic systems all around here.
 Walking around, the harbour is very nice.
 You will find a lot of Roman buildings here, including the 3rd largest amphitheatre in Roman Italy, which I visited, and it was amazing, especially the undercroft, you can really see how it was built.
 This cost 4 Euro to visit.
 In the town centre is the Tempio Di Serapid which is a Roman temple, you can't go down to it, but you can walk around the outside looking down on it, I'm sure it was very impressive in 78AD!
 Further up the hill from the railway station, I found a lot of overgrown very impressive Roman ruins, it turns out that they are developing an archaeological park - no doubt with European funding, I'm not sure when this will happen though.

 This is a beautiful area, certainly one to visit.
 It is just a really nice place, there is a marina, which contains some rather expensive looking yachts.
 You can get jet ferries from here to various islands.
 The shops are some of the more up-market ones, I found it a great place to while away a couple of hours.

 From here I walked along the coast to Naples itself, I would say it is about 3 Km, but is totally flat.